department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 * Urology
 * WomensHealth

-For the search, the API combines data from three sources:
+The API combines data from three sources:
-1. Patient eligibility information from E&E
+1. Patient eligibility information from E&E.
-2. All medical facilities in the state, from Facilities API
+2. All medical facilities in the state, from Facilities API.
-3. Drive times from the patient address to the medical facilities, from Bing Maps
+3. Drive times from the patient address to the medical facilities, from Bing Maps.

-The above data is combined to make an *objective* determination of community-care-eligibility.
+This data is used to compute an *objective* determination of community-care-eligibility.
 The response includes a description of the E&E eligibility codes and the IDs of any VA health facilities that satisfy the access standards.

 Sample request: